juanjsebgarcia/world-emergency-contact/README.md

 Additional phone numbers for supplementary services are welcome.

 ## Contributing 🤩
 Contributions are very welcome.

+Please use the simple Python tooling to generate the final dist files if you can.

 Please try and keep the code style consistent.

 ## License
 MIT 🚀